gflandre/mongo-aggregation-debugger/README.md

 ## Unit tests
 In order to test this lib you'll need to install mocha: `npm install -g mocha`.
-Then just run the `mocha` command at the root of your project.
+Then just run the `mocha` command at the root of the project.

 ## More info
  - [MongoDb](https://www.mongodb.org/)